 Steps:

-- To begin with, choose cell F5 and enter the following formula:
+- Choose cell F5 and enter the following formula:

 =IF(ISNA(VLOOKUP(E5,B5:B10,1,FALSE)),"Missing","Found")

-- Consequently, you will learn what values are missing from the Employee ID column.
+- You will see what values are missing from the Employee ID column.

 - VLOOKUP(E5,B5:B10,1,FALSE): Here, the VLOOKUP function will look for the value in the E5 cell in the (B5:B10) If it finds the value, then it will return 1, otherwise, it will return FALSE.